diethardsteiner/diethardsteiner.github.io/_posts/2015-06-06-PDI-Hadoop-Dev-Env.md

 All the configuration details are set up now.

-For more details on how to adjust the PDI Shin to specific distributions see [here](http://wiki.pentaho.com/display/BAD/Additional+Configuration+for+YARN+Shims).
+For more details on how to adjust the PDI Shim to specific distributions see [here](http://wiki.pentaho.com/display/BAD/Additional+Configuration+for+YARN+Shims).

 Info about Shims: